HaojunCai/MasterThesis21/README.md

 Author: Haojun Cai (haojuncai1996@gmail.com)

 ## Introduction
-The thesis aimed to predict the next-day energy consumption and parking duration of 113 electric vehicles (EV) using three probabilistic models: linear quantile regression, quantile random forest, and gradient boosting quantile regression.
-Two smart charging strategies were further simulated based on prediction results to evaluate the technical benefits brought to the grid system and monetary gains brought to the EV users.
+The research aimed to predict the next-day energy consumption and parking duration of 113 electric vehicles (EV) using three probabilistic models: linear quantile regression, quantile random forest, and gradient boosting quantile regression.
+Furthermore, two time-shifting smart charging strategies were simulated based on the prediction results to evaluate the technical benefits brought to the grid system and monetary gains brought to the EV users.
+The prediction results have shown that the mobility features of EV users could help the prediction in some cases and better prepare for the two time-shift charging strategies.

 ## Getting Started